NexPlayer/Android-SDK/advanced.md

 #### void setIABREventListener(IABREventListener listener)

-This method sets and registers an *IABREventListener* listener for the application playing content with `NexPlayer`™.
+This method sets and registers an *IABREventListener* listener for the application playing content with `NexPlayer`.

 **Parameters**